-If you’re a newbie Linux user, you might be confused with these three command like utilities, namely more, less and most.
+If you're a newbie Linux user, you might be confused with three command like utilities, namely more, less and most.
 No problem!
-In this brief guide, I will explain the differences between these three commands, with some examples in Linux.
+In this brief guide, I will explain the differences between more, less and most commands, with some examples in Linux.
 To be precise, they are more or less same with slight differences.
 All these commands comes preinstalled in most Linux distributions.

 First, we will discuss about 'more' command.

 The 'more' is an old and basic terminal pager or paging program that is used to open a given file for interactive reading.
 If the content of the file is too large to fit in one screen, it displays the contents page by page.
 You can scroll through the contents of the file by pressing ENTER or SPACE BAR keys.

 But one limitation is you can scroll in forward direction only, not backwards.
 That means, you can scroll down, but can't go up.

 A fellow Linux user has pointed out that more command do allow backward scrolling.
 The original version allowed only the forward scrolling.
 However, the newer implementations allows limited backward movement.
 To scroll backwards, just press b.
 The only limitation is that it doesn’t work for pipes (ls|more for example).